oyanzhi/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 * ###### Delete Reminder
-  * The user will execute `rDelete CLIENT_INDEX REMINDER_INDEX` which arebased on the indexes on the displayed GUI after parsing of the user input is done by `DeleteReminderCommandParser.java`.
+  * The user will execute `rDelete CLIENT_INDEX REMINDER_INDEX` which are based on the indexes on the displayed GUI after parsing of the user input is done by `DeleteReminderCommandParser.java`.

 <br>